 - 1. If the power unit has been running, allow the engine to cool. - 2.
-Remove the front grill plate. - 3.
-Remove the PTO idler pulley guard (A). - 4.
-Pull the PTO belt tensioner rod out to release the belt tension.

-5. Reach through the grill opening and remove the hairpin (B) and washer that fastens the belt tensioner rod (C) to the belt tension rocker.
+Remove the right engine cover. - 3.
+Remove the PTO idler pulley guard (A). - Reach up in front of the clutch with a needle nose pliers and remove the hairpin (B) and washer that fastens the belt tensioner rod to the belt tension rocker.